Loving the Heat, and Running the Kitchen

 All these things are manageable for me because 85 percent of the time I love what I do.
 But the hospitality industry is full of people who don't.
 Young kids who find a part time job doing dishes, and then fall sideways into a kitchen hand position, and then an apprenticeship.
 Not because they wanted to, but because there's always a job going in a kitchen somewhere and it's better than doing nothing.
 I care a lot about my job, but most of the other chefs I've worked with don't.
 Chop chop chop, sweep sweep sweep, and get out the door as early as you can.
 It's a nightmare to try and find staff who care even a little about creative cooking.

 I'm close to 10 years into my hospitality career (fuuuuck I'm getting old) and I've come out the other side of those darker experiences a wiser and more compassionate adult.
 Having put in the hard yards I now find myself in the position of head chef.
-I'm the guy who dictates the hours, the culture and the conditions of my staff.
+I'm the person who dictates the hours, the culture and the conditions of my staff.
 And here I find myself in a position where I can mentor a young person who cares about food and cooking and actively wants to participate in this industry.

 So how do I do that?
 And how, as an industry, do we attract and keep these interested young potential chefs?